mauriiciobarbosa/designpatterns/src/designpatterns/templatemethod/README.md

 In our example we used `Template Method` to create a Caffeine beverage.
 These beverages have a common preparation process: boil the water, brew, pour into cup and add condiments.
 But two steps of this process changes according to the beverage type.
-So, we choose to create a base class called `CaffeineBevarage` which encapsulate the preparation process (algorithm) and delegates to subclasses some steps of it.
+So, we choose to create a base class called `CaffeineBevarage` which encapsulates the preparation process (algorithm) and delegates to its subclasses some steps.

 Following this approach we have some benefits:
 * We protect the algorithm.